-On May 11, 2006 the U.S. Food and Drug Administration (FDA) announced approval of the prescription drug varenicline, to be sold under the trade name Chantix.
+On May 11, 2006, after completion of its drug approval package, the U.S. Food and Drug Administration (FDA) announced approval of the prescription drug varenicline, to be sold under the trade name Chantix.
 Interestingly, in the U.S. the FDA refused to approve Pfizer's use of the name "Champix" asserting that from a promotional perspective, "it is overly fanciful and overstates the efficacy of the product."

 Today, Pfizer markets varenicline in all nations except the U.S. as Champix.
 Total global annual revenues during 2010 were $755 million (up from $700 million in 2009), with $330 million of those sales occurring in the U.S.

 Still, for some, varenicline does have potential to both diminish wanting and decrease the rush sensed while still smoking during the first week of pre-quitting Chantix use.
 But, clearly there's a trade-off for those unable to avoid, move past or endure one or more of the nearly 200 potential side-effects listed on Pfizer's "Full Prescribing Information" sheet.

 Prior to January 18, 2008.
 Pfizer's Patient Information sheet only mentioned vomiting, nausea, abnormal dreams, sleep disturbance and constipation as "the most common side effects."
 It failed to alert smokers to less frequent yet vastly more serious risks mentioned on varenicline's Full Prescribing Information Sheet, including suicidal thoughts, hallucinations, psychotic events, kidney failure, joint pain, muscle pain and arthritis.